bolshakov/fear/README.md

 If the future resolved to success or recovery matcher did not matched, it returns the future `Fear::Failure`.

-The second option is `Future#fallbock_to` method.
+The second option is `Future#fallback_to` method.
 It allows to fallback to result of another future in case of failure

 ```ruby
 future = Fear.future { fail 'error' }